 The health benefits of fish appear to be due primarily to their high omega-3 content.
 A study found that intakes of 250 mg a day of omega 3s from fish lowered coronary heart disease risk by 36%.

 But, you may have heard that there are also some health risks to eating fish as well.
 Mercury is a heavy metal that can be toxic to humans.
 It appears in fish depending on the contamination of the fish’s environment and its lifespan.
 Another study found that intake of fish high in mercury lessened the beneficial effects of omega-3s (but there was still a net positive benefit to eating high mercury fish).
+One way to avoid this could be with the help of omega 3 acid ethyl esters.
+These could be manufactured with the help of a purification process which may get rid of the mercury present in the fish oil.
+So, What is omega 3 acid ethyl esters?
+If you want to learn more about omega 3 and its various benefits, you could check online on sites like Clean Wellness.

 People have also raised concerns over PCBs and dioxins.
 However, the health benefits of farmed fish (which have relatively high levels of these compounds) outweigh the risk by 100x to 370x.
 So, the secret to eating healthy fish is finding those that are high in omega-3, but low in mercury.
 Without further adieu, here are the top 6 healthiest fish: